Qitmeer/Economic-model/Version_en/Economic_Model_of_Qitmeer_Test_Net.md

   Define mapping ratio f: The number of meers obtained when a single token mapping, i.e. **1 token = f meer**.

   The mapping proportion of HLC, pmeer and B-HLC (HLC to be burnt) in the main network is w, and the corresponding number of meers is N<sub>0</sub>.
-The P hundred million of HLC that burt will take the priority of P/10 share, and the remaining (1-P/10) share will be shared by HLC and pmeer.
+The P hundred million of HLC that burnt will take the priority of P/10 share, and the remaining (1-P/10) share will be shared by HLC and pmeer.

   **mapping ratio of B-HLC (f<sub>P</sub>)**: